 2. Cheaper taxes in Economy – but no longer fewer miles

-Virgin has lower taxes than BA on Economy redemptions.
+Virgin Atlantic has lower taxes than BA on Economy redemptions.
 These are quite aggressive – New York is £120 cheaper than BA.
 Virgin also historically required fewer miles – New York is 35,000 in Economy vs 40,000 with Avios.
 This has now reversed, however, due to the new off peak Avios redemptions.

 Virgin also runs occasional but fairly regular redemption sales with big discounts on the miles needed for economy class redemptions.